-PHC site with less than 2,000 members and more than 30 minute drive to the nearest ED.
-They would need to demonstrate the following:
+PHC sites with less than 2,000 members and more than a 30-minutes' drive to the nearest ED will need to demonstrate the following:

 Have on-call arrangements available where by the on-call physicians come to the office to see urgent problems (arrangement to be submitted in writing annually to the PR representative of your county, including what types of urgent issues will be seen in the office) after hours.
 Deadline to submit arrangement is March 30 of the measurement year.